 Isabelle Kei Adams | Co-CEO

 Isabelle is co-CEO of Paper For Water, along with her sister Katherine.
-She is 18 years old and a 12th grade student.
+She is 20 years old and studying political science at Agnes Scott College.
 To learn more about Isabelle connect with her via LinkedIn.
-Isabelle loves to read, play the piano and ride horses.
+Isabelle loves to read, play the piano, ride horses and sings in the Decatur Presbyterian Church choir.

 Katherine Kei Adams | Co-CEO